enspyrco/monorepo/packages/dart/interfaces/firestore_service_interface/README.md

 # firestore_service_interface

-An interface for a firesetore service allowing different implementations for Flutter apps (FlutterFire) and Dart servers (googleapis.dart).
+An interface for a firestore service allowing different implementations for Flutter apps (FlutterFire) and Dart servers (googleapis.dart).

 <!--